enderandpeter/aip-demos/readme.md

 Run the feature tests with `php artisan test`

-Run the [Dusk](https://laravel.com/docs/dusk) tests with `php artisan dusk`.
-You should run this in a graphical environment that has Google Chrome so that it will run all the tests in the browser.
+### Browser Tests

+First run `php artisan dusk:chrome-driver` on the environment where the tests will be ran.

+Then, copy `.env.dusk.local.example` to `.env.dusk.local`.
+You can change the `.local` suffix to the name of `APP_ENV`.

+Use [Dusk](https://laravel.com/docs/dusk) to run the command `php artisan dusk`.

+The best place to run this is in an graphical environment so you can see the browser being interacted with as the tests run.
+When you run `php artisan dusk:chrome-driver` in the environment where the Dusk tests will run, this will install ChromeDriver for your OS.

+To enable graphical mode, set `DUSK_HEADLESS_DISABLED=true` in `.env.dusk.*` where `*` is your `APP_ENV`.

 If running in a command-line environment, quite a bit of preliminary setup is involved.
 You will see examples in the Dusk docs for [setting up with TravisCI](https://laravel.com/docs/8.x/dusk#running-tests-on-travis-ci).

 Running the Dusk tests in a CLI environment will require first running `php artisan serve` and setting `APP_URL=http://localhost:8000`